-Today about 100 communities in 11 Guatemalan provinces belong to the CCDA, but the organization is strongest in the Madre Vieja valley of Sololá.
+Today about 800 communities in 20 of Guatemala’s 22 provinces belong to the CCDA, but the organization is strongest in the Madre Vieja valley of Sololá.

 History of the CCDA

-The CCDA emerged from the Rebel Armed Forces (FAR) during the peak of the Guatemalan civil war, in 1982 in San Martín Jilotepeque, Chimaltenango.
+The CCDA as a civilian farmer’s support group for the Rebel Armed Forces (FAR) during the peak of the Guatemalan civil war, in 1982 in San Martín Jilotepeque, Chimaltenango.
 The original name was the Campesino Committee in Defence of the Highlands.
 The perception that the CCDA was another armed group led to the arrest, disappearance, assassination and exile of many of the CCDA directors due to the repression of the government against social groups and human rights.
-For this reason, the CCDA changed its name to the Campesino committee of the Highlands.
-The CCDA began to work clandestinely until 1988, but were not established legally until 2000 when it succeeded in becoming a legal organization.
+For this reason, the CCDA changed its name to the Campesino Committee of the Highlands.
+The CCDA worked clandestinely until 1988, when the organization began to operate publicly.
+In 2000, it succeeded in becoming a legally-registered non-profit organization.

 For more information on the CCDA, visit their website.